 Ki Ok walks home in the evening, mulling over the contentious strategy meeting she has just suffered through.
 Addressing the department’s failures, the director had blamed everyone and everything but himself.
 Cabinet Secretary Kim Myong Shik, the Party representative, then made an impassioned speech about how “Without a high sense of personal responsibility, no amount of modern equipment will improve matters.”

-North Korea announced in 2015 it had developed a new, more
+Technicians at the North Korean Weather Bureau.
+North Korea announced in 2015 it had developed a new, more accurate meteorological prediction system.
+Src: NoCutNews |

 Ki Ok thinks that a lot of her co-workers share the director’s attitude.
 In fact, she had been one of the loudest voices demanding newer equipment; their current office computers could hardly keep up with global numerical weather prediction models or process all the weather data coming in from the provinces.
 She had worked with researchers at KIS University to develop a real-time information processing system (실시간정보화체계) that raised their processing capacity to the level of developed countries, but their prediction success rate remains abysmal.